Research

 Functional organization of ascending somatosensory circuitry

 The perception of touch and pain is multidimensional; upon touch or pinch of our skin, we discriminate between a gentle stroke and a sharp pinch, turn our body and head towards the stimuli, and evaluate hedonic values associated with them (pleasant vs. hurting).
-Moreover, how we perceive and react to different sensory cues is influenced by the nature of sensory stimuli; touching a hot pan and caressing a dog give rise to different sensations and behavioral responses.
-Our lab is interested in studying how ascending somatosensory circuitry endows us with this complex sensation of touch and pain and reaction to them.
+Moreover, how we perceive and respond to different sensory cues is influenced by the nature of the stimuli; touching a hot pan and caressing a dog elicit different sensations and behavioral responses.
+Our lab studies how ascending somatosensory circuitry endows us with the complex sensations of touch and pain and shapes our reactions to them.

 Development of ascending somatosensory circuitry

 Ascending spinal pathways consist of multiple independent modules that convey touch and pain signals to many different regions in the brain, including the brainstem, pons, midbrain, and thalamus.
 The sophisticated structural connectivity enables precise propagation of somatosensory signals from the periphery to the brain, underlying our sensation of and reaction to touch and pain.
-Our lab is interested in studying how these complex ascending somatosensory circuits are wired during development and what developmental programs control their formation and organization.
+Our lab studies how these complex ascending somatosensory circuits are wired during development and what developmental programs control their formation and organization.

 Experimental approaches